Space-Ed/jungle-book/Uncertain/The Declaration of Domain Inheritance.md

 ```

 The question is, how can we make a fancy sandwich?

+**Note: in this example the strings "Bread" and "Spread" are actually serial construct specifiers with bases of those names.**

+## Domain infliction

 ### Possibility 1 : alignment of domain with structure.